Human trafficking in the Maldives: Prevention (2010)

 The Maldives made limited progress to prevent human trafficking over the last year.
 The government did not conduct any anti-trafficking or educational campaigns and it did not take steps to create an inter-agency structure - such as a committee or plan of action - for coordination on anti-trafficking matters.
 The government did not take any measures to reduce demand for forced labor on the islands.
 In 2010, the Maldives enacted a provision in the 2008 Employment Act requiring all employers to use employment agents.
 The Human Rights Commission of the Maldives, a constitutionally-established independent body, published a report in August 2009 that contained strong trafficking-related recommendations including prosecutions for forced labor offenders and regulations of recruitment agencies.
 In February 2010, the Ministry of Home Affairs’ Department of Immigration and Emigration prominently posted on its website a readout of bilateral discussions on trafficking.
 Senior government officials recently attended the South Asian Association for Regional Cooperation’s convention on trafficking, which focused on sex trafficking.

+Post 2010

+2013 Anti Human Trafficking law

+On 03 December 2013, the parliament passed a bill against human trafficking, making it and related acts, criminal offenses.
+Violators under this law receive 10-15 years of imprisonment.

+2020-2022 National Anti-Human Trafficking Action Plan

+A cabinet initiative which aimed to stop human trafficking.
+It involved several studies, establishment of a hotline for human trafficking reporting, legal, and educational initiatives.

+Ongoing efforts 2023-2026

+Since 2022, multiple efforts and new action plans have resulted in some change.
+In 2024 a trafficking network was taken down and in 2025 a new action plan was implemented.